 This fun science activity will be a favorite with preschoolers and older kids will love it, too!

-What you need for the color surprise fizzing Easter eggs:
+What you need for the Easter preschool science activity:

 This post contains affiliate links for your convenience.